On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

 Given the definitions above, we consider the following MD-QR estimator

-where $\widehat{W}_{iT}$ is the lower $p\times p$ sub-matrix of $\widehat{V}_{iT}^{-1}$ in \eqref{eq:HKvar}.
-Since consistency of a closely related estimator (the only difference is the form of the variance estimators $\widehat{W}_{iT}$) was established in \cite{GalvaoWang15}, we focus on conditions which ensure asymptotic normality.
-In addition to (A0)-(A3), in this section we will consider the following assumption:
+where $\widehat{W}_{iT}$ is the lower $p\times p$ sub-matrix of $\widehat{V}_{iT}$ in \eqref{eq:HKvar}.
+Since consistency of a closely related estimator (the only difference is the form of the variance estimators $\widehat{W}_{iT}$) was established in \cite{GalvaoWang15}, we focus on conditions which ensure asymptotic normality. {In addition to (A0)-(A3), (I) we make the following assumption \begin{enumerate} \item[(MI)] Assume that $d_T = o(1)$, as $T \to \infty$ and